AndreasWillibaldWeber/Montgomery-Reduction-Algorithm/README.md

 - [x] implement Montgomery Modular Exponentiation (MME)
 - [x] implement logging of calculation steps
 - [x] implement tests
+- [x] implement the calculation of rsa values for encrypting and decrypting
 - [ ] implement the calculation of test vectors
 - [ ] implement the generation of random test vectors
 - [ ] implement a cli for standalone usage